arsummers/python-data-structures-and-algorithms/blogs/sorting-algorithms/BLOG.md

 ## Blog: Merge Sort

 The basic idea of the merge sort is that it takes an array, divides it into smaller arrays, sorts those smaller arrays, and then sticks everything back together.
 This algorithm works recursively, by calling itself until complete.
+It is a divide and conquer algorithm.

 This algorithm runs at O(n log n), which makes it more efficient than the inerstion sort above, although less efficient than an algorithm that could run at O(n)